microsoft/botframework-solutions/docs/reference/assistant/underthecovers.md

     - Processing events received from the Assistant, often to perform on device operations (e.g. change navigation destination)
     - Accessing the on-device secret store to store and retrieve a token for communication with the assistant
     - Integration with the Unified Speech SDK where on-device speech capabilities are required
-    - Interface to the Direct-Link REST API or SDKs
+    - Interface to the Direct-Line REST API or SDKs
     - Authenticating the end user of the device and providing a unique userId to the Assistant.
 Microsoft has capabilities to help with this if needed.

 ## Assistant Middleware